 Each year the Developmental Psychology track awards one student with the Developmental Area Outstanding Graduate Student Award.
-Program faculty review the applications, and then vote on a winner based on the accomplishments of each student with regard to research (70%), teaching (20%), and service (10%).
+Program faculty review the applications, and then vote on a winner based on the accomplishments of each student with regard to research, teaching, and service as well as other notable accomplishments.
 The winner of the award is announced at the annual Psychology Day end-of-semester event.
 The winner receives a framed certificate and monetary award.